KEY POINTS

 How does the electricity reference price work?

-The government reference price, also called the electricity reference price, is a safety net price that customers pay for power if they do not engage in the market (i.e. compare offers).
+The government reference price, also called the electricity reference price, is a safety net price for electricity customers who don’t engage in the energy market (i.e. compare and change electricity offers).
 The electricity reference price is set by the Australian Energy Regulator (AER) and is based on specific energy usage and supply charges in different geographical areas.

-Because of this, the reference price will vary between states (and in the case of New South Wales, it will even vary between different regions).
-All energy retailers must offer customers the reference price, which is updated annually each July to reflect the costs of supplying energy.
+Because of this, the reference price will vary between states and distribution zones.
+All energy retailers must offer customers the electricity reference price, which is updated annually, each July, to reflect the costs of supplying energy.

-The energy reference price is generally the highest an electricity customer will be charged, so customers can save a lot if they shop around.
+The electricity reference price is generally the highest an electricity customer will be charged, so customers can save a lot if they shop around.

 Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area and to see other products in our database that may be available.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.
 The next three tabs feature products exclusively from AGL, EnergyAustralia and Origin.